Miami is one of the most popular cities to visit in the USA. Tourists from all around the world have Miami on their bucket list.

 The stunning design and unique beauty of Vizcaya is why in 1994 the estate was designated as a National Historic Landmark.

-And since then, it has remained one of America’s most popular and also most beautiful museums and is a must-stop on any Miami itinerary.
+And since then, it has remained one of America’s most popular and also most beautiful museums and is a must-stop on any Miami trip.

 South Beach was the first part of the greater Miami beach development and has grown into a popular tourism hub since then.

 It has a huge array of fantastic attractions and sights available for anyone that visits this area and is perfect for everyone including friends, families, couples, and solo travelers.

 The South Beach area is famous for its white-sand beaches like South Pointe and Lummus Park, which are said to be the best beaches in Miami Beach city.